tuoyl/hxmt_docker/README.md

 # hxmt_docker

 The container in Dockerhub of HXMT software is called hxmtsoft, which pre-loaded with Ftools, hxmtsoft, tempo2, ds9, python 2.7 and associated modules.
-I developed it based on the FermiBottle dockerfile, so thank you Fermi team, you guys did an amazing job.
 This page gives you a quick instruction on how to use our hxmtsoft container.

 # notice

-this dockerfile could not build a docker because some installation packages are too huge to upload.
+We didn't provide Dockerfile here.
+Some required installation packages are oversized to upload, so the dockerfile could not build successfully in any case.

 # Installation